Xeway/ERC/README.md

 The buyer has to allow the token contract to transfer the (fraction of total) `premium` in the specified `premiumToken` to option seller.
 During the call of the function, the premium is be directly transferred to the seller.

+If `allowed` array is not empty, the buyer's address MUST be included in this list.
 MUST revert if `amount` is 0 or greater than the remaining options available for purchase.
 MUST revert if the current time is greater than `exerciseWindowEnd`.